sourcegraph/handbook/content/company-info-and-process/communication/content_guidelines/style_and_mechanics.md

 When talking about the Sourcegraph app, we should:

 - Use `Sourcegraph App` as the formal product name.
 Avoid referring to the product as `App`.
-- Only use the formal name, `Souregraph App`, when trying to convey the difference between this product and other Sourcegraph products.
+- Only use the formal name, `Sourcegraph App`, when trying to convey the difference between this product and other Sourcegraph products.
-- When generally talking about or describing the product otherwise, refer to it in simple human language, such as `the Sourcegraph app` or `the app`.
+- When talking about or describing the product otherwise, refer to it in simple human language, such as `the Sourcegraph app` or `the app`.

-Generally, the formal name `Sourcegraph App` can be used for titles and headers in written material when we want to call out that specific product.
-When referencing the app elsewhere (such as in descriptive text or body text on a web page or docs page), it is preferred to refer to it as `the Sourcegraph app`.
+Tactically, the formal name `Sourcegraph App` can be used for titles and headers in written material when we want to call out that specific product.
+When referencing the app elsewhere (such as in descriptive text on a web page or docs page), it is preferred to refer to it as `the Sourcegraph app`.

 <div class="usage">
 <div class="item yes">